Baby missing from Texas woods found ‘alive and well’ 40 years later - NewsBreak

 AUSTIN (KXAN) — A baby girl who went missing 40 years ago after her parents were found dead in a wooded area in Houston was found “alive and well,” according to a release from the Office of the Texas Attorney General.

 Baby Holly is now 42 years old.
 Her parents, Tina Gail Linn Clouse and Harold Dean Clouse Jr, were victims of an apparent homicide in 1981 and couldn’t be identified at the time of their death.
-Holly was not found with her parents, the release said.Details of teen’s murder revealed after arrest of 2nd suspect
+Holly was not found with her parents, the release said.Texas sailor killed at Pearl Harbor identified nearly 78 years after death

 In 2021, Identifinders International used genetic genealogy to identify the bodies of the Florida couple, the release said.